4/5

 Disclaimer

-Note this test is provided strictly for informational, educational and entertainment purposes and should not be used for making any decision.
-It is not intended to be a psychological advice of any kind.
+This test is provided for informational, educational, and entertainment purposes only and should not be used to make decisions.
+It is not psychological advice and is not a substitute for support from a qualified professional.

 1. I usually don’t laugh or joke around much with other people.